opasnoste/raspicam/README.md

 # raspicam
-Case for Raspberry Pi with camera module
+Case for Raspberry Pi with camera module.
 Can be combined with [RaspberrIPCam project](https://github.com/SonsOfTone/RaspberrIP-Camera)